The Man Who Sold the World (album): Release

-The Man Who Sold the World was released in the US through Mercury on 4 November 1970, and in the UK on 10 April 1971.
+The Man Who Sold the World was released in the US through Mercury on 4 November 1970, and in the UK on 8 April 1971.
 (Note: There is some debate about the release dates.
-In 2021, the David Bowie official website, having earlier queried the previously accepted US release date, published evidence that the official UK release date was 8 April 1971.
+In 2021, the David Bowie official website, having earlier queried the previously accepted US release date, published evidence that the official UK release date was 8 April 1971; the UK date was previously reported as 10 April.
 Similarly, the Bowie estate has claimed that the official US release date was in 1971, "as was the UK version," with the blog specifying a January release.
 According to Chris O'Leary, the two varied release dates were due to "the near-independence of Mercury's US and UK arms".)
 Bowie was initially aggravated that Mercury had retitled the album from his preferred title of Metrobolist without his consultation, but following its release in the US, Bowie attempted to persuade the label to retitle the album Holy Holy after his newly released single "Holy Holy".
 Following the commercial flop of "Holy Holy", the title remained The Man Who Sold the World for the UK release.
 According to Kevin Cann, the album was disliked by Mercury executives, but was played on US radio stations frequently and the "heavy rock content" increased interest in Bowie.
 Cann says that The Man Who Sold the World also developed an underground following and laid "solid foundations" for Ziggy Stardust.

 None of the songs from the album were released as singles at the time, although a promo version of "All the Madmen" was issued in the US in 1970.
 Mercury released "All the Madmen" as a single, with Space Odditys "Janine" on the B-side, but withdrew it.
 The same song appeared in Eastern Europe during 1973, as did "The Width of a Circle".
 "Black Country Rock" was released as the B-side of "Holy Holy" in the UK in January 1971, shortly before the release of The Man Who Sold the World.
 The title track appeared as the B-side of both the US single release of "Space Oddity" in 1972 and the UK release of "Life on Mars?" in 1973.